dhrubo55/personal-blog/content/posts/day99.md

 ### Repo Layout

-The project contains two HTTP servers and a 4-phase benchmark suite:
+Here is the project link [GITHUB](https://github.com/dhrubo55/virtual-thread-eventloop-test) .The project contains two HTTP servers and a 4-phase benchmark suite:

 - **`VirtualThreadsHttpServer`** (port 8080) — Java 21 `HttpServer` with `Executors.newVirtualThreadPerTaskExecutor()`.
 Each request runs on a virtual thread and does ~10 ms simulated blocking work (e.g. DB/REST).
 Simple sequential handler.
 - **`EventLoopHttpServer`** (port 8081) — Single-thread NIO server: one `Selector`, non-blocking `ServerSocketChannel`/`SocketChannel`, and the same 10 ms work simulated inside the event loop (no virtual threads).
 Pure reactor style.